sttp/Specification/Sections/Overview.md

 </center>

 Since IP is inherently unreliable, the impact of large frames on an IP network can be determined by the number of network packets required to send the frame.
 Network packets can only be transmitted over a connection one packet at a time; when two or more network packets arrive for transmission at the same time on any physical network media, the result is a collision.
 When a collision occurs, only one packet gets sent and the others get dropped <sup>[[12](References.md#user-content-ref12)]</sup>.
 IP defines a variety of different transport protocols for network packet transmission, each of which behave in different manners when dealing with packet loss.
 Consequently, many of the impacts a large frame has on an IP network is dependent upon the transport protocol used to send the frame.

-> :tomato::question: KEM: _Can you have a collision on a full duplex system?
-If so, it sounds like buffering is improperly implemented._

-> :bulb: JRC: _A full duplex system prevents network media collisions between incoming and outgoing traffic.
-It does not prevent UDP data loss from buffer overruns in the OS network stack nor does it prevent collisions from simultaneous traffic._

 #### Large Frame Impacts on TCP/IP